-The list reflects hospitals in the United States at the end of 2018.
-However, because OneKey and AHA data vary in the periodicity of their updates, lags may occur in updating changes to systems and their hospitals, such as mergers, acquisitions, and name changes, that occurred before the end of 2018.
-Thus, the period represented by the hospital linkage file aligns with the periods covered by the data sources (2017 for AHA and 2018 for OneKey), with some level of updating accomplished through manual review of hospital-system linkages that varied by data source.
+The linkage file reflects hospitals in the United States at the end of 2020.
+However, because OneKey and AHA data vary in the periodicity of their updates, lags may occur in updating changes to systems and their hospitals, such as mergers, acquisitions, and name changes that occurred before the end of 2020.
+Thus, the period represented by the hospital linkage file aligns with the periods covered by the data sources (calendar year 2020 for AHA and the end of 2020 for OneKey), with some level of updating accomplished through manual review of hospital-system linkages that varied by data source.

-xii We include hospitals with AHA IDs but missing CCNs.
-The hospital linkage file has 151 hospitals without CCNs but with AHA IDs.
-Many of the 151 (although not all) are Federal hospitals or children's specialty hospitals.
+&lt;sup>x We include hospitals with AHA IDs but missing CCNs.
+The hospital linkage file has 127 hospitals without CCNs but with AHA IDs.
+Many of these (although not all) are State hospitals (such as correctional facility hospitals), Federal hospitals, or children's specialty hospitals.
 It is possible these facilities do not have a CCN because they do not bill Medicare.